 Sell or donate whatever you don’t wear.

 There’s no use carting around a bunch of clothing that you don’t wear, especially when there might be someone out there who could use it.
 So before you start heaping piles of clothing into boxes or bags, go through and clear out anything you haven’t worn in a while.
-Sort them into piles of clothes you’ll donate, and clothes that are lightly worn and still in-style that could be sold on consignment.
+Sort them into piles of clothes you’ll donate, and clothes that are lightly worn and still in a style that could be sold on consignment.
 Paring down to the pieces that you love will make room in your new closet for some new items for your new home, right?

 Clean your clothes before moving.